 Medicinal Use of Chicory

-The plant is bitter, acrid, anti-inflammatory, appetizer, digestive, stomachic, cholagogue, cardio tonic, depurative, diuretic, emmenagogue, febrifuge and tonic.
-The root of chicory is used in jaundice, liver enlargement, gout, rheumatism also used as vegetable.
-Seeds of chicory are carminative and cholagogue.
+The plant is bitter, acrid, anti-inflammatory, appetizer, digestive, stomachic, cholagogue, cardio tonic, depurative, diuretic, emmenagogue, febrifuge, and tonic.
+The root of chicory is used in jaundice, the liver enlargement, gout, rheumatism also used as vegetable.
+Seeds of chicory are carminative, and cholagogue.

-- Whole Kasni herb has liver protecting properties.
-It protects liver from damage.
+- Whole Kasni herb has the liver protecting properties.
+It protects the liver from damage.

-- The tea prepared from the leaves, stems, and roots are used in treatment of liver disorders such as jaundice due to its hepatoprotective properties.
+- The tea prepared from the leaves, stems, and roots are used in the treatment of the liver disorders such as jaundice due to its hepatoprotective properties.

-- In jaundice, the fine powder of equal parts of Kasni seeds, Mulethi (Liquorice) and Kala Namak (Black salt) are mixed and this powder is given in dose of then take 3g with water twice daily.
+- In jaundice, the fine powder of equal parts of Kasni seeds, Mulethi (Liquorice), and Kala Namak (Black salt) are mixed, and this powder is given in a dose of then take 3g with water twice daily.

-- Another remedy for jaundice, is to crush the fresh plant of Makoi and Kasni to extract the juice.
-This juice is heated and during the boiling stage, 1 gram Naushadar (Ammonium chloride) is added for removing the foams.
+- Another remedy for jaundice, is to crush the fresh plant of Makoi, and Kasni to extract the juice.
+This juice is heated, and during the boiling stage, 1 gram Naushadar (Ammonium chloride) is added for removing the foams.
 It is filtered.
-After filtration about 60ml this preparation juice taken before meal.
+After filtration about 60ml this preparation juice taken before the meal.

-The decoction of seeds is used to induce period.
+The decoction of seeds are used to induce period.

 The tea prepared from the roots gives relief in bloating, abdominal fullness, flatulence, and slow digestion.

-This simple tea shows beneficial effects in pain in body-joint, gout, rheumatism, and constipation.
-This preparation can also be given to children to treat constipation in dose of half cup.
+This simple tea shows beneficial effects in pain in the body-joint, gout, rheumatism, and constipation.
+This preparation can also be given to children to treat constipation in a dose of half cup.